 The Construction Industry in India is highly fragmented.
-There are number of unorganised players which work on the subcontracting basis and the profitability of the construction projects varies across different segments.
+There is number of unorganized players which work on the subcontracting basis and the profitability of the construction projects varies across different segments.
 There are mainly three segments in the construction industry in India like Real Estate Construction which includes residential and commercial construction, Infrastructure Building which includes roads, railway, power etc, and Industrial Construction that consists of oil and gas refineries, pipelines, textiles and so on.

 But along with these policy measures another driver of growth might be the reduction of costs in the Construction Industry in India by using innovative technologies.
 Therefore the Government conducts an in-depth study of the gaps between international and national standards to ensure reducing cost and ensure speedy completion of projects.
-It noted the need of use of locally available resources and materials to bring down the cost and reducing the time for completion of project through use of prefabricated and innovative technologies.
-Concerning Infrastructure Industry, it contains that the Road Ministry awards project length totalling 20,000 km in next two years whereas the total target is to award road construction project of 9,000 km in FY 2016 for example.
+It noted the need for use of locally available resources and materials to bring down the cost and reducing the time for completion of the project through use of prefabricated and innovative technologies.
+Concerning Infrastructure Industry, it contains that the Road Ministry awards project length totaling 20,000 km in next two years whereas the total target is to award road construction project of 9,000 km in FY 2016 for example.
 Going forward the focus will be on aligning national standards for design, construction, maintenance and operation of roads, bridges and flyovers with the global standards to bring down the cost of construction while maintaining high standards of quality through adoption of innovative technologies and materials for road construction.
-Further, expected softening of the interest rate and sharing of the 40 per cent of the project cost under hybrid annuity model is likely to provide some comfort to the industry players operating with high level of debt and interest expense ratio.
+Further, expected softening of the interest rate and sharing of the 40 percent of the project cost under the hybrid annuity model is likely to provide some comfort to the industry players operating with a high level of debt and interest expense ratio.